mapluisch/LLaVA-WebSocket/README.md

 ```

 ## WebSocket Communication
-In your local LAN, clients can access the WebSocket via `ws://[your-ip]:1995`.
+In your local network, clients can access the WebSocket via `ws://[your-ip]:1995`.
 Specify your own port when calling the python script via `--port [int]`.

+You can probably also make the WebSocket accessible from outside of your LAN via port forwarding.

 The WebSocket server waits for a JSON object: